 - Let it sit at room temperature for 1-2 days until the milk has visibly separated from the whey.
 Strain the whey from the curds using a fine mesh strainer and you have homemade cream cheese.

 - If you’re out of baking powder, substitute baking soda and replace the liquids in the recipe with buttermilk.
+Baking soda needs acid to activate it as a leavening agent, and buttermilk provides that acid.

-- Use buttermilk in place of whey, yogurt, kefir, apple cider vinegar or lemon juice when soaking grains to reduce phytic acid.
+- Use buttermilk in place of whey, yogurt, kefir, apple cider vinegar, or lemon juice when soaking grains to reduce phytic acid.

-How do you make buttermilk from regular milk?
+How to make buttermilk from regular milk?

-If you have access to raw milk, you can use a starter culture and combine with real milk.
+If you have access to raw milk, you can use a starter culture and combine it with real milk.
 If you don’t have access to raw milk, you can combine 1 Tbsp of store-bought buttermilk per 1 cup of fresh milk and allow it to thicken at room temperature.

 What can I use if I don’t have buttermilk?